 Sharrow School is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school premises.
-We implement a whole-school preventative approach to managing safeguarding concerns, using a conversational model, ensuring that the wellbeing of pupils is at the forefront of all action taken.
+We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.